pbyrne/dannahforcitycouncil.com/README.markdown

 Setup
 -----

-This uses [Eleventy](https://www.11ty.dev) to build static HTML, so you'll need Node and Yarn to get started.
-Then `yarn install` should get you going.
+This uses [Eleventy](https://www.11ty.dev) to build static HTML, so you'll need Node to get started.
+Then `npm install` should get you going.
 It optionally uses Make to perform the various common commands.

 Usage
 -----